-Your best protection is healthy living.
-No matter your age, making healthier choices can reduce your risk of developing some of the most common forms of cancer, including lung cancer, bowel cancer, skin cancer (such as melanoma) and breast cancer.
+No matter your age, making healthier lifestyle choices can reduce your risk of developing some of the most common types of cancer, including lung cancer, bowel cancer, skin cancer (such as melanoma) and breast cancer.

-What you eat and drink, if you smoke, how much you weigh and how physically active you are can all make a difference to your risk of experiencing cancer.
+What you eat and drink, if you smoke, how much you weigh, if you protect your skin and how physically active you are can all make a difference to your risk of experiencing cancer.

 What are the leading causes of cancer in Australia?

 Our recommendations for preventing cancer are based on evidence from Australia and around the world.
 We look at different types of research studies, determine their quality and translate the evidence into practical cancer prevention advice.

 We fund research in NSW about cancer risk factors, prevention, diagnosis, treatment and care.
 We also fund research that seeks to understand how people in NSW may understand cancer, including cancer risk factors.

 It is based on this evidence that we know the healthy living decisions you make today can help prevent your risk of cancer in the future.